-Ms King: So helping them to do that through be it technology, be it car designs-our cars are getting bigger and bigger and bigger, which makes it harder to drive safely and see where you are going.
+Ms King: So helping them to do that, be it through technology, be it through car designs-our cars are getting bigger and bigger and bigger, which makes it harder to drive safely and see where you are going.
 The road design, the street design, helps with that.
 There is a lot of technology that can be used for that in terms of measurements and what is needed for safe corners or safe widths or other visual signals.

 Mr Cox: It is really similar to the problem of the floods.
 We spend 90 per cent of the money on fixing up after the flood and 10 per cent stopping the floods.
-We should do the same thing here.
+We should do

+84 Ms G King, Mr K Cox, Mr J Hagan, Mr B Gemmell and Ms L Hughes the same thing here.
 We should spend more money on prevention as opposed to correction after it has happened.

-Ms King: And on making our streets safe for everybody, regardless of their age or ability or mode of transport.
+Ms King: And making our streets safe for everybody, regardless of their age or ability or mode of transport.
 At the moment most of the technology and rules and so on are about making the system safe for the occupants of a car, with buffers, paddings and armour and so on.
 But if you are not in the car, that does not help.